-All trainees must hold a degree in pharmacy, obtained in a UK-based University which is recognised by the Pharmaceutical Society NI or the General Pharmaceutical Council.
-All trainees must produce written evidence of having been awarded a degree in pharmacy before any period of pre-registration training can commence.
+All applicants must hold a degree in pharmacy, obtained in a UK-based University which is recognised by the Pharmaceutical Society NI or the General Pharmaceutical Council.
+All applicants must produce written evidence of having been awarded a degree in pharmacy before any period of pre-registration training can commence.

 Pre-registration trainees must organise their own training placement where there is a suitably qualified pre-registration tutor in registered premises.
 (See ‘Useful Contacts‘).

 Only those premises registered for pre-registration training can accept a pre-registration trainee.Pre-registration Training Application 2018-19 Form and Information

 CLOSING DATE FOR APPLICATIONS IS 31st MARCH 2018

 All forms must be fully completed in order for an application to be accepted.
 Incomplete forms will be returned to the applicant.